Limboid/Limboid.github.io/README.md

 # Limboid

-We're bringing humanoid robots to the masses with the world’s first $20/hr. general-purpose full-scale humanoid robot: the Limboid.
-Our vision stems from a handful of fundamental robotics technology breakthroughs we've achieved on a small scale and a novel *intelligent* programming paradigm that we are pioneering.
-We are excited about the revolutionary oppertunities this robot will unlock for billions, and we hope to share much progress with you in the coming months.
+We're bringing humanoid robots to the masses with the world’s first $1000 general-purpose full-scale humanoid robot: the Limboid.
+Our vision stems from a handful of fundamental robotics technology breakthroughs we've achieved coupled with the explosion of development in AI.
+We are excited about the revolutionary oppertunities this robot will unlock for billions, and we hope to release our first prototype very soon...

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-071822.css" rel="stylesheet" type="text/css">